BYLAWS OF THE NORTH AMERICAN SOCIETY FOR

-- (b) The President elect in the absence or incapacity of the President shall perform the duties of the President.
-The President-Elect shall serve as a member of the Nominating and Finance Committees and shall chair the Cardiovascular Imaging Liaison Committee.
+(b) The President-elect in the absence or incapacity of the President shall perform the duties of the President.
+The President-Elect shall serve as a member of the Nominating Committee.
 The President-elect shall serve as the Liasion representative to other societies at the instruction of the President.

-- (c) The Vice President shall perform the duties of the President in the absence or incapacity of both the President and the President elect.
-The Vice President shall chair the Development Committee and serve as a member of Education and Cardiovascular Imaging Liaison Committees.
+(c) The Vice President shall perform the duties of the President in the absence or incapacity of both the President and the President-elect.
 The Vice President shall serve as the Liasion representative to other societies at the instruction of the President.

-- (d) The Treasurer shall receive all monies and funds belonging to the Society to pay all bills, render bills for dues and assessments and report to the Executive Committee, Board, and membership at each annual business meeting the financial position of the society.
-The Treasurer shall serve as chair of the Finance Committee and shall serve as a member of the Development Committee.
+(d) The Treasurer shall receive all monies and funds belonging to the Society to pay all bills, render bills for dues and assessments and report to the Executive Committee, Board, and membership at each annual business meeting the financial position of the society.
+The Treasurer shall serve as a member of the Finance Committee.
 With the consent of the Board of Directors, the Treasurer may delegate any of his or her duties to the Executive Director.

-- (f) The Immediate Past President shall serve as chair of the Nominating Committee and as a member of the Development Committee and shall have such other powers and shall perform such other duties as the President or the Board may determine.
+(f) The Immediate Past President shall serve as chair of the Nominating Committee and shall have such other powers and shall perform such other duties as the President or the Board may determine.

 Standing committees of the Society are: